We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best for identifying menopause stage: Clearblue Menopause Stage Indicator

 - Best for immediate results: reveal Menopause Test

-- Best for doctor’s consultation: myLAB Box Perimenopause Test
+- Best for doctor’s consultation: myLAB Box At Home Perimenopause Test

 - Best for monitoring over time: LetsGetChecked Female Hormone Test

-Menopause is a natural process that marks the end of reproductive years for someone with a uterus.
-In the years leading up to menopause, called perimenopause, you may experience hormonal and physiological changes.
-These changes can cause uncomfortable symptoms, including night sweats, mood swings, hot flashes, and vaginal dryness.
+Menopause is a natural process that marks the end of reproductive years for people who menstruate.
+In perimenopause, the years leading up to menopause, you may experience hormonal and physiological changes.
+These changes can cause uncomfortable symptoms, including:

 People who menstruate usually experience menopause in their 40s or 50s.
-According to the North American Menopause Society (NAMS), age 51 is average.
+According to the North American Menopause Society (NAMS), age 51 is the average age.
 If you’re approaching menopause, it’s important to understand the changes that go along with this transition.